 WTF Word of the Year

 An Australian man patented a hamburger/hotdog hybrid (or maybe he only patented the bun—this is unclear to me).
 This begs the question: is a hamdog a sandwich?

 #blackgirlmagic (and Black Girl Magic)

-This hashtag dedicated to amazing black women has both fans and critics. #blackgirlmagic dates to 2011 on Twitter, though it might have appeared earlier elsewhere.
+This hashtag dedicated to amazing black women has both fans and critics.
+Black Girl Magic and #blackgirlmagic date to 2009 and 2011 respectively on Twitter, though they might have appeared earlier elsewhere.
 One writer in Teen Vogue calls #blackgirlmagic a movement.
 This was used a lot this year, especially following Essence's announcement in January that their February issue would celebrate #blackgirlmagic.
 It also spiked in Google searches upon the release of Beyoncé's Lemonade in April, and then again in September after Hillary Clinton said "...black girl magic is real" at the Black Women's Agenda Symposium Workshop.
 This hashtag and phrase has also been the subject of debate this year, which makes it especially interesting to a room full of linguists.

 This emoji was introduced in June 2015, and has since taken on extreme richness in meaning.
 I love it and I wrote about it in detail on Lexical Items.

 Pronounced "lit" or "fire," this emoji is used as an adjective to describe things that are cool, fun, or stylish.
 Sometimes it's used to represent the noun fire, though that's not particularly interesting.